matheusl2016/weather-api-data-pipeline-etl/README.md

 - Cleaning and structuring the collected data;
 - Storing the data in a local **SQLite** database;
 - Generating analytical visualizations such as temperature charts.

-This project was developed as a practical example for **Junior Data Analysts** who want to demonstrate proficiency in **APIs, ETL processes, data manipulation, and visualization**.

 ---